-The Audit and Risk Committee, following the effectiveness of this registration statement, will initially consist of Christopher Guzowski (Chair), David Bartholomew and Michael Alfred.
+The Audit and Risk Committee, following the effectiveness of the registration statement of which this prospectus forms a part, will initially consist of Chris Guzowski (Chair), David Bartholomew and Paul Gordon.
 The Audit and Risk Committee is responsible for, among its other duties and responsibilities, assisting the board in overseeing: our accounting and financial reporting processes and other internal control processes, the audits and integrity of our financial statements, our compliance with legal and regulatory requirements, risk management systems, the qualifications and independence of our independent registered public accounting firm, the design and implementation of our internal audit function, and the performance of our internal audit function and independent registered public accounting firm.

-Our Audit and Risk Committee is directly responsible for the appointment, compensation, retention and oversight of our independent registered public accounting firm.
+Our Audit and Risk Committee is directly responsible for the appointment, compensation, retention, and oversight of our independent registered public accounting firm.